By EDF's Shannon Cunniff, Director, Coastal Resilience, with contributions from Kate Zerrenner

 There is no silver bullet to save Texas, and we must heed the lessons Harvey provided.
 By planning now and by taking individual and collective actions, we can create multiple lines of defense.
 To rebuild wisely, we need to exercise thoughtfully these opportunities to increase our ability to cope with rising seas — and weather the next storm.

 This is the third in a series of posts evaluating the aftermath of Hurricane Harvey and offering tactics to avoid the worst effects going forward.
-The first post looked at three things we know for certain, the second on Harvey’s health impact, and the next will examine electric grid resilience.
+The first post looked at three things we know for certain, and the second on Harvey’s health impact.

 From Environmental Defense Fund's Texas Clean Air Matters blog

 Image credit: "Hurricane Harvey Flooding and Damage," Jill Carlson (jillcarlson.org) © 2017, used under an Attribution-NonCommercial 2.0 Generic license: https://creativecommons.org/licenses/by-nc/2.0/